 salt and pepper to taste

-- Cut open and remove the pit from the avocado and using a large spoon scoop out the avocado inside and place in a bowl.
+1. Cut open and remove the pit from the avocado, and using a large spoon scoop out the avocado inside and place in a bowl.

-- Add lime juice and using the back of the fork, press the avocados until they are combined.
+2. Add lime juice, and using the back of the fork, press the avocados until they are combined.

-- Add minced red onion, cumin, chili peppers, cilantro, diced tomatoes.
+3. Add minced red onion, cumin, chili peppers, cilantro, and diced tomatoes.
 Mix well.
 Add salt and pepper to taste.

-- Cover with plastic wrap by pressing out all the air, so the plastic wrap is touching the guacamole.
-This will prevent the avocados from turning brown.
-Place in fridge for 1 hour.
+4. Cover with plastic wrap by pressing out all the air so the plastic wrap is touching the guacamole.
+This will prevent the avocados from turning brown—place in the fridge for 1 hour.
 Then pull out and enjoy.

-- I found that you can add more cumin to ramp up the scent while eating.
+- More Flavorful - You can add more cumin to boost the scent while eating.

-- If you use salt, be sure to check that your nachos aren't too salty.
+- Salter - If you use salt, check that your nachos aren't too salty.
 Adding less salt if your nachos are too salty helps balance the flavor.

-- There are a lot of recipes that use garlic.
+- Add Garlic - There are a lot of recipes that use garlic.
 However, I found that using garlic and letting it sit for an hour or overnight creates a pungent taste and overpowers the guacamole, so I leave it out.
-If you don't mind this flavor, feel free to add 1 garlic clove minced.
+If you don't mind this flavor, add 1 minced garlic clove.

 Doesn't it look yummy?
-It makes two cups so reserve some for later.
+It makes two cups, so reserve some for later.
 I hope you make this guacamole dip recipe for your next party.

-Feel free to print out this recipe for your next party or just to enjoy some guac tonight with your nachos.
+Feel free to print out this recipe for your next party or enjoy some guac tonight with your nachos.